Smile Vojdanov

-Smile Vojdanov (Смиле Војданов, originally spelled in older Bulgarian orthography: Смиле Войдановъ; February 1, 1872 – March 4, 1958) was a Bulgarian and Macedonian revolutionary, member and voivode of the Internal Macedonian Revolutionary Organization, and longtime activist in the Macedonian People's League in emigration.
+Smile Vojdanov or Smeale Voydanoff (Смиле Војданов, originally spelled in older Bulgarian orthography: Смиле Войдановъ; February 1, 1872 – March 4, 1958) was a Bulgarian and Macedonian revolutionary, member and voivode of the Internal Macedonian Revolutionary Organization, and longtime activist in the Macedonian People's League in emigration.

 Biography

 Smile Vojdanov in Pontiac, Michigan, circa 1920.

 Vojdanov was born in Laktinje, a village near the city of Kičevo.
 He studied in Ohrid, as well as at the Kičevo Monastery where he remained until 1890.
 In 1892, he worked as a teacher in his native village, and later from 1894 to 1897 as a pa-drone in Slivovo.
 The following year Hristo Uzunov and Metodi Patchev introduced Smile Vojdanov into the VMRO.

 In 1901, Vojdanov began forming committees of the organization.
 During the Ilinden Uprising, Vojdanov and his group were active in the area of Gorna Debarca.
 After the uprising was suppressed, Vojdanov headed to Bulgaria.
 In March 1905 he entered Macedonia with his group and Aleksandar Protogerov.
-During the Balkan Wars, he served with the Macedonian-Adrianople group of volunteers in Bulgarian army.
+During the Balkan Wars, he served with the Macedonian-Adrianopolitan Volunteer Corps of volunteers in Bulgarian army.
 After the war, Petar Chaulev and Vojdanov, together with 189 rebels, returned to their revolutionary activities in Ohrid (now against the new Serbian government).

 After World War I, Vojdanov immigrated to America and settled in Pontiac, Michigan, where he started a small business.
 He joined the management committee of the newspaper Narodna Volja (People's Will).
 In 1931, he became chairman of the Central Committee of the Macedonian People's League.
+According to FBI report, Vojdanov was chosen as chairman "because he was a rather wellto-do elderly man who had an intense interest in gaining the ultimate freedom of Macedonia and the Balkan states", having previously led a guerilla band during "the Balkan war for independence from Greece" and had no greater desire than to see a free Macedonia.
 In 1933, the United States created a special "Committee to Protect Macedonian rights and freedoms", chaired by the writer Stoyan Christowe.
-The Committee raised the slogan to unite all Bulgarians in America. to struggle for the liberation of Macedonia.
+The Committee raised the slogan to unite all Bulgarians in America.
 This Committee sent a special delegation that consisted of Voydanov, Edward Haskell and Bishop D. Smith, who visited Athens and Belgrade.
 There he protested the persecution of Bulgarians who remained after World War within Greece and Yugoslavia.
+The delegation also visited Sofia to attend political trials of Macedonian patriots in Bulgaria.
 During his stay in Sofia the three publicly expressed their dissatisfaction in connection with political killings of leftist political leaders.
-After the outbreak of World War II he joined the American Slavic Committee, an association of Americans of Slavic origin for protection and promotion of the Slavic population in a military Europe.
+In an interview with Angel Dinev in newspaper Makedonski Vesti, Vojdanov emphasized the importance of unity among the Macedonian diaspora, stating that only through reconciliation and the creation of a single national front could Macedonians effectively seek international support.
+He noted that while some confusion existed among public figures, most activists favored reconciliation, and he believed in the eventual unification of Macedonians around a "pure Macedonian idea".